CaVanRay/learning-.NET/README.md

 Using this repo for learnign .NET framework and practice my C#

+So far this is turning out to be easier than expected

 to do:

 - [x] Make a window with C#